arjunsehajpal/arjunsehajpal.github.io/content/posts/monitoring-the-ml-system.md

 1. *Incremental Drift*: when the prediction quality decreases gradually, because of external factors such as competitors entering the market or due to macroeconomic events.
 2. *Sudden Drift*: when the relationship between the input features and target changes abruptly due to events such as lockdown due to pandemic or a stock market crash.

 Having a model monitoring pipeline helps us in catching the drift in time.
 Once the drift is captured, one can proceed with either retraining the model (if it is justified) or updating the scope of the model to fit the current business situation.
-Tools like Evidently and DeepChecks can be useful for such diagnosis.
+Tools like [Evidently](https://www.evidentlyai.com/) and [DeepChecks](https://deepchecks.com/) can be useful for such diagnosis.

+# Implementation
+Though there is no hard-and-fast rule when it comes to how to implement monitoring, following the following three-step process might be a good starting point:
+1. *Identify application and artefacts*: a very obvious starting step is to identify the applications and artefacts one wants to monitor.
+These could be machine learning models, executive dashboards etc.
+2. *Identify constituent components*: in this step, we identify the quantifiable metrics on which we want to assess data and other artefacts, for instance, data freshness, out-of-range values etc. Teams should agree upon Objectives/3.Identifiers (performance attributes and their target sets) along with what are acceptable thresholds.
+3. *Process if assumptions fail*: in the last step, Teams should have a strategy or process in place when the quality of data or model is below the expectation.
+For instance, if a data quality check fails, all the downstream jobs that use this data should halt.

+# Conclusion
+Having a monitoring system in place in a Machine Learning Pipeline is essential to guarantee quality and availability for the assets that power this pipeline.
+It not only maintains certain standards, but also provides clear expectations and accountability.
+“Robustness” is just the by-product of this process.